 Magnetic resonance imaging techniques, including structural imaging (MRI), functional imaging (fMRI), and spectroscopy (MRS), which measures brain chemistry, are noninvasive and thus can be used both in humans and in animals to study multiple aspects of brain structure and function.

-Dr. Kaufman’s research goal is to use magnetic resonance imaging methods in preclinical models of addiction, compulsive behavior disorders, and psychotic disorders, as well as in humans with those disorders, to advance the understanding of pathogenesis and pathophysiology of these disorders and to develop new diagnostic methods and treatments.
+Dr. Kaufman’s research goal is to use magnetic resonance imaging methods in preclinical models of addiction, compulsive behavior disorders, HIV, and psychotic disorders, as well as in humans with those disorders, to advance the understanding of pathogenesis and pathophysiology of these disorders and to develop new diagnostic methods and treatments.

 Recent projects include a study of mice that develop compulsive grooming behavior thought to model aspects of human obsessive compulsive and related disorders.
 Using a form of chemical imaging, magnetic resonance spectroscopy, Dr. Kaufman’s group found abnormal brain metabolism and oxidative stress, which parallels findings in humans with compulsive behavior disorders.
 This work holds promise for enabling earlier diagnosis and treatment of compulsive behavior disorders.